 In Grade 8, students have the opportunity to experience a variety of options throughout the year.
-Students in grade 8 are required to take Math, Science, Language Arts, Social Studies, Physical Education (year long), and Health (one term).
-Students in the Sportfit Academy, will receive a grade for Health and PE as a part of that course.
+Students in grade 8 are required to take Math, Science, Language Arts, Social Studies, Physical Education (year long), and Health.
+Students in the Sportfit and Volleyball Academies will receive a grade for PE as a part of that course.

 When considering which options you would like to take, please know that we do our best to accommodate student requests, but courses are only offered if there is enough student interest to fill them.
 When you make your requests, you will be asked to select "back up" options.
 In the event your first choices don't fit in your timetable, or there was not enough interest for them to be offered, the computer will use the back ups to place you appropriately.
 Even with these considerations, you may be placed in an option you did not select due to course availability and scheduling.

-During course selection, students selecting Band OR French, will choose 5 additional courses.
-Students choosing both Band AND French, will choose 2 additional options.
-Students in Academy, but not Band or French, will choose 6 options.
-Academy students in Band OR French will choose three options.
-Academy students are not able to take both Band AND French.
-Students not taking Band, French or Academy, will choose 8 options.
+During course selection students will be selecting a total of 12 Course Credits.
+Students selecting Band, will choose 6 additional courses.
+Students in Academy, but not Band, will choose 6 options.
+Academy students in Band will choose three options.
+Students not taking Band or Academy, will choose 9 options.

 This course builds on the skills learned in Art 7, but has no pre-requisite.
 Students will learn the basic elements of art through a variety of projects and mediums.
 Projects may include cartooning, watercolor, clay sculpture, etc.